Egyptian Premier League: Media coverage

 As the two most powerful clubs, Al Ahly and Zamalek were, before 2014, allowed to negotiate their own television deals.
 This allowed them to gain the largest television revenue of any club.
 In 2014, the league negotiated a £E 70,000,000 ($10,160,000) deal with the state-owned Nile Sport Network.
 However, the deal still guaranteed a great deal of money for Al Ahly and Zamalek, with 10% of revenue going to the team that had won the most Egyptian Premier Leagues (which is, comfortably, Al Ahly), and 10% going to the teams who appeared on television most frequently.
 Still, the deal did break the tradition of allowing the two clubs to negotiate deals that produced far more profit than the rest of the clubs in the league.

 In 2016, ON Sport TV was granted the rights to televise Egyptian Premier League games.
 The network is part of the state-owned Egyptian Media Group, which also controls EPL sponsor Presentation Sports.
 On Sport launched TIME SPORTS to televise the 2019 Africa Cup of Nations which was hosted by Egypt, right and after the end of the tournament, ON sport TV merged with TIME SPORTS and became known as ON TIME Sports.

 Clubs

 A total of 70 clubs have played in the Egyptian Premier League from its inception in 1948–49 up to and including the 2020–21 season.
-But only two clubs have been members of the Egyptian Premier League for every season since its inception.
-These are Al Ahly and Zamalek, meanwhile Al-Ittihad and Al Masry have been absent only for two seasons of the League since its inception.
+Al Ahly and Zamalek have been members for every season since its inception, with Al-Ittihad and Al Masry members for all but two seasons.

 Egyptian Premier League current clubs

-The following 18 clubs are competing in the Egyptian Premier League as of the 2024–25 season.
+The following 20 clubs are competing in the Egyptian Premier League as of the 2026–27 season.